-Associate Investigator, Center for Psychiatric Neuroscience, The Zucker Hillside Hospital
+Associate Professor, The Center for Psychiatric Neuroscience, The Feinstein Institute for Medical Research

 Professor, Molecular Medicine & Psychiatry, Hofstra Northwell School of Medicine